utsavpatel93/phonebook/README.md

 # phonebook
-A simple CLI Python application allowing users to add the contacts, delete them or view them. (with subject to add more features)
+A simple CLI Python application allowing users to add the contacts, delete them and view them.
+The input data is also stored in a text file.